takeshimg92/takeshimg92.github.io/_posts/2023-05-11-local_coordinates.md

 It is important to notice that our analysis is very Brazil-centric; however, it is fully generalizable to other geographies.

-TL;DR: for Brazil, we don't need to go as far as building the exponential map -- direct projection of points onto the plane tangent to latitude -10.80677, longitude -53.05434 is enough.
+**TL;DR**: for Brazil, we don't need to go as far as building normal coordinates  -- direct projection of points onto the plane tangent to latitude -10.80677, longitude -53.05434 is enough.
 For a point of latitude $\lambda$ and longitude $\phi$ this becomes

 $$\boxed{\begin{align*}
 y &= 0.982265 \sin \lambda + 0.18749 \cos\lambda \cos(\phi+0.92597)\\
 x &= \cos \lambda \sin(\phi +0.92597)\\
 \end{align*}}$$

+See the Conclusion for general results.

 # Setup